Creating employment opportunities for low-income families in partnership with child care providers across the County.

 2017 Application Deadline: June 16, 2017

 Currently in Butler County, the Child Care Information Service (CCIS), operated by the Butler County Children’s Center, administers federal and state aid for low-income families.
-Currently, eligibility is for those whose income is 225% of the federal poverty level or less.
-At any given time, there are 75 families on the waiting list for child care assistance in Butler County.
-Our goal is to eliminate the waiting list as well as help bridge families who may be just over the eligibility guidelines for assistance.
-Recent cuts to both service and administration dollars as well as to services for child care providers offering care during non-traditional hours (often needed by employees in lower income retail and service fields) have further challenged our efforts to eliminate the waiting list and get people back to work.
+Eligibility is for those whose income is 200% initially and once in the CCIS program 235% of the federal poverty level or less.
+At any given time, there are approximately 55 families on the waiting list for child care assistance in Butler County.
+Our goal is to eliminate the waiting list, as well as help bridge families who may be just over the eligibility guidelines for assistance.
+Several recent CCIS policy changes have indirectly increased the waitlist timeframe for new clients applying as there is a lower attrition rate with current clients.
+The elimination of both Friend/Neighbor Providers as a CCIS option and the add-on payment for daycare providers who offered care during non-traditional hours which is often needed by employees in lower income retail and service fields, have further challenged our efforts to eliminate the waiting list and get people back to work.

-In the past, United Way of Butler County provided a direct grant from its Impact Fund to the Butler County Children’s Center to administer scholarship assistance.
-In 2010, United Way provided scholarships through a direct grant to the Butler County Children’s Center and CCIS totaling more than $34,000, which served 25 families.
+United Way of Butler County provides a direct grant from its Impact Fund to the Butler County Children’s Center to administer scholarship assistance.
+In 2016, United Way provided funding through a direct grant to the Butler County Children’s Center and CCIS totaling $29,000, which served 25 families.
 This averaged 57 days of care per family at approximately $20 per day.